Cryru/Emotion/README.md

 ## This Year's Idea

-SoulEngine 2017 set the grounds for a clean engine structure, and even had some game demos released in it.
-This year I'm planning to replace XNA/Monogame with a custom framework - [Raya](https://github.com/Cryru/Raya) to increase performance and allow me to build things at a lower level than before.
-In addition to that there will be improvements to the actor system with a more general abstract approach, and I'll be rethinking the debugging, error handling, and scripting systems.
-The goals for this year include better documentation, being able to cover the platforms last year's version could - Linux and Android, and creating demos for different functionality.
+SoulEngine 2017 set the grounds for the engine structure, even having some game demos released with it.
+This year XNA/Monogame will be replaced with a custom framework - [Raya](https://github.com/Cryru/Raya), and there will be a new actor system with a more general abstract approach, in addition to new debugging, error handling, and scripting systems.

+The goals for this year include better documentation, better functionality, demos for different functionality, and more attention to detail.

 ## Features and Progress